 A Romantic Satire

 Mavis and Lumpy are getting married, but they can’t agree on anything.
-Will they learn to compromise or break up over the size of their wedding cake?
+Will they learn to compromise, or will they break up over the size of their wedding cake?

-Mavis and Lumpy argue over everything from the venue to the size of the paper plates and when Lumpy befriends the local Indian takeaway their relationship spirals out of control.
-Lumpy talks of a "curry" in the village hall while Mavis dreams of chandeliers and smoked salmon.
+Mavis and Lumpy argue over everything from the venue to the size of the paper plates, and when Lumpy befriends the local Indian restaurant, their relationship spirals out of control.

 Mavis’s sister arrives to “sort things out”.
-She wins over Lumpy with hilarious budget ideas that would have Scrooge tap dancing, Mavis wants to tape dancing on her sister’s head and is on the verge of throwing it all in and join a nunnery when her mother dies.
+She wins over Lumpy with hilarious budget ideas that would have Scrooge tap dancing.
+Mavis wants to tap dance on her sister’s head and is on the verge of throwing it all away when her mother dies.

-With a funeral befitting a sitcom, sibling rivalry on a par with a Shakespearean tragedy, and a dying mother's impossible wish; Mavis and Lumpy relationship crumbles like a burnt chapatti, Lumpy is part of her mother’s dying wish.
+With a funeral befitting a sitcom, sibling rivalry on par with a Shakespearean tragedy, and a dying mother's impossible wish; Mavis and Lumpy’s relationship crumbles like a burnt chapatti.